sparkplug007/My-ELK-Project1/README.md

 ![alt-txt](https://github.com/sparkplug007/My-ELK-Project1/blob/main/Images/host.png)

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+As shown above, navigate to the _**/etc/ansible/hosts**_ file and add which machine you need to add while filebeat is a logging agent installed on the server machine generating the log files.

 Which URL do you navigate to in order to check that the ELK server is running?